LinkedInLearning/introducing-openai-o1-the-future-of-ai-reasoning-6008048/README.md

 This is the repository for the LinkedIn Learning course Introducing OpenAI o1: The Future of AI Reasoning.
 The full course is available from [LinkedIn Learning][lil-course-url].

-# Introducing OpenAI o1: The Future of AI Reasoning
+# How to use AI Reasoning Models: Practical Applications with Hands-on Exercises

 Welcome to the repository for the LinkedIn Learning course **Introducing OpenAI o1: The Future of AI Reasoning**.
 This repository contains the exercise files, Jupyter Notebooks, sample code, and assets used throughout the course.